markiyanbest/ohio-script/README.md

 SG.ResetOnSpawn   = false
 SG.ZIndexBehavior = Enum.ZIndexBehavior.Sibling
 pcall(function() SG.Parent = game:GetService("CoreGui") end)
-if not SG.Parent then SG.Parent = lp:WaitForChild("PlayerGui") end
+if not SG.Parent or not SG.Parent.Name then
+    SG.Parent = lp:WaitForChild("PlayerGui")
+end

-local MW = IsMobile and 250 or 390
+local MW = IsMobile and 252 or 385
-local MH = IsMobile and 480 or 630
+local MH = IsMobile and 475 or 620

 local Main = Instance.new("Frame", SG)
 Main.Size             = UDim2.new(0, MW, 0, MH)